organix/uFork/ocaps.md

 ## Proxies and Stubs

 Actor references are local to a computational domain.
-Within the a domain we assume reliable message delivery.
+Within a domain we assume reliable message delivery.
 Between domains there is the possibility of message loss.

 ```